softwaregroup-bg/ut-run/microservices.md

-# Microservices
+# Composable microservices

 UT Framework allows modular approach towards microservices development.
-This approach helps for addressing the various aspects of the development by providing common approach to the aspects described below
+This approach helps for addressing the various aspects of the development by providing common approach to the aspects described below.
+We can name this `Composable microservices` as they are composed of modular elements

 ## Definitions